-Mother Admits Killing Newborn Found in Bin Bag 27 Years Ago
+Mother Admits Manslaughter of ‘Callum’, Baby Found in Warrington Woods After 27 Years

-A mother has pleaded guilty to the manslaughter of her newborn son, whose body was discovered in woodland near Warrington in 1998.
+A mother has finally admitted to the manslaughter of her newborn son whose body was found dumped in woodland near Warrington back in 1998.
+Joanne Sharkey, 55, pleaded guilty to causing the death of the infant, locally known as ‘Callum’, who remained unidentified for 27 long years.

-During a court hearing, prosecutors revealed that Sharkey had been suffering from severe mental health difficulties at the time of the incident.
-Due to this, the Crown Prosecution Service accepted her guilty plea to manslaughter rather than murder.
+During the hearing, prosecutors disclosed Sharkey was battling severe mental health problems at the time of the tragedy.
+Due to these circumstances, the Crown Prosecution Service accepted a plea of manslaughter instead of murder.

-Further updates will follow as the sentencing date approaches.
+We will bring more updates as the sentencing date approaches.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.